glossd/btc/README.md

 ```
 *all the code can be found in the 'examples' folder.*

-For testing purposes I used `netchain.TestNet`.
+**For testing purposes** I used `netchain.TestNet`.
 If you want to send real bitcoins to blockchain you need to specify BTC_API_KEY env var for blockcypher or you could pass your own txutil.CreateParams.Fetch function to txutil.Create.

 ---

-You can send your bitcoins from multiple wallets by specifying `txutil.CreateParams.PrivateKeys`, an array of private keys.
+You can send your bitcoins from multiple wallets by specifying `CreateParams.PrivateKeys`, an array of private keys.
+If you specified only one destination address you can set `CreateParams.SendAll` to `true` to send all your bitcoins from your private key or keys.
+You can also send your bitcoins to multiple addresses by specifying `CreateParams.Destinations`.
 For the full list of transaction parameters look inside `txutil.CreateParams`.